actions-marketplace-validations/hugoalh_trigger-ifttt-webhook-applet-ghaction/README.md

 ### 🎯 Target

-> **🐛 Known Issue:** GitHub Action seems not working as expected currently when using NodeJS as entrypoint, thus Docker is now the default entrypoint until fixed.
+> **🐛 Known Issue:** GitHub Action seems not working as expected currently when using NodeJS as entrypoint, thus Docker is now the default and only entrypoint until fixed.

 <table>
   <tr>